fanf2/draft-dprive-aadot/draft.md

 referrals.
 The resolver could authenticate them with DNSSEC and immediately use an encrypted connection to the child zone's nameservers.

-Although this idea would be secure and fast, it is incompatible with EPP, so it is not deployable.
+Although this idea would be secure and fast and compatible with the DNS, it is incompatible with EPP, so it is not deployable.

 ## New DS record algorithm?